About Learning And Yearning

-My grandfather was from “the old country”.
-He was a sheeny.
+My grandfather was a sheeny from “the old country”.
 He died before I was born, but when I was growing up, a “sheeny man” would travel up and down the alleys of Scranton picking up discarded junk.
 Sometimes he was called “the rag man”.

-Both of my grandmothers were gardeners, so I imagine that my love of gardening has also been inherited.
+Both of my grandmothers were gardeners, so I imagine that my passion for gardening has also been inherited.
 My interest began when I was around 8, but I started my first real garden when I was 16.

 I never tire of a glorious sunset, a gorgeous view I’ve seen a hundred times, or the breathtaking beauty of foxglove growing in my yard.
 They point me to God who is the Maker of all things.